Snowflake-Labs/sfquickstarts/site/sfguides/src/modern_data_stack_with_fivetran_snowflake_salesforce/modern_data_stack_with_fivetran_snowflake_salesforce.md

 1. After the `New Tile` or `New Tile from Worksheet` buttons are selected, a tile worksheet will be displayed like the ones below.
 2. Copy and paste the SQL for each tile into the SQL section in the tile worksheet.
 3. Click the `Run` button and ensure you are receiving results.
 Always use a full path in SQL for database.schema.table/view.
-4. Enable the chart to display by clicking the `Chart` button (except where a table is to be rendered like Tile #4).
+4. Set tile name and enable the chart display by clicking the `Chart` button (except where a table is to be rendered like Tile #4).
-5. To get the tiles to look like the ones in this lab, simply apply the metadata in the `Chart Type` section on the right side of the UI to match the image in each tile section below.
+5. To get the tiles to look like the ones in this lab, simply apply the metadata in the `Chart Type` section (except for Tile #4) on the right side of the UI to match the image in each tile section below.

 Once all the tiles are created, you may move them around on the dashboard to your liking.

 ### Tile 1: Stage Counts by Month - Heatgrid
 ```
 select stage_name, close_date, amount
-from lab_fivetran_db.salesforce.salesforce__opportunity_enhanced
+from pc_fivetran_db.salesforce.salesforce__opportunity_enhanced
 ```
 ![Fivetran Dashboard 4](assets/dashboard/d_0010.png)

 ### Tile 2: Opportunities Won by Amount - Bar
 ```
 select sum(amount) as account_amount, account_name, count(*) as num_won
-from lab_fivetran_db.salesforce.salesforce__opportunity_enhanced
+from pc_fivetran_db.salesforce.salesforce__opportunity_enhanced
 where is_won = true group by account_name order by 1
 ```
 ![Fivetran Dashboard 5](assets/dashboard/d_0020.png)